ScrapingLab

 Does Amazon support web scraping?

-Amazon's take on web scraping isn't black and white.
-Here's the deal:
+Amazon’s take on web scraping isn’t black and white.
+Here is what matters:

 Public data